The spooky season is upon us. That means you’re busy setting up your house for Halloween parties and trick-or-treaters.

 Your trick-or-treaters will have tons of fun loading up on candy from Batman himself.
 Plus, this Batman candy bowl is an adorable Halloween accent for any superhero-lover.

 This Jack Skellington decoration (from The Nightmare Before Christmas) isn’t very scary, but it’s still a creative way to “geekify” your Halloween.

 It stands at 72 inches tall, and you can hang it anywhere inside or outside your home.
 Plus, it’s fully poseable—make Jack strike whatever pose you want by bending his arms and legs.

 Almost every geek loves cats, even if it looks a little mangy.
 This set comes with a cat head and a cat tail, along with two halves of a realistic-looking rat.

 Stick each end into a pumpkin, and your pumpkin will look like it has rabies.
 Carving pumpkins is overrated anyway—this is definitely the easy way out.

-This skeleton is a perfect addition to an indoor Halloween display.
-Make it the centerpiece of your dinner table, or use it as an accent on a coffee table.
+These skeletons are a perfect addition to an indoor Halloween display.
+Make them the centerpiece of your dinner table, or use them as accents on a coffee table or windowsill.